 Popular jewelry brands such as Tiffany & Co., Mikimoto, and Cartier have been around for decades, influencing other design houses and capturing the imaginations of jewelry lovers everywhere.
 Offering everything from classic engagement rings in celebration of the love of a lifetime to one-of-a-kind custom pieces for celebrities and royalty, top jewelry brands add sparkle and elegance to our lives.
-Here, we take a closer look at

-ten of the most popular jewelry brands:
+A closer look at 10 of the most popular jewelry brands:

 - David Yurman